ghc-proposals/ghc-proposals/proposals/0000-pun-warnings.rst

 just means they occur in every scope and there is no way to shadow them.

 At definition sites, ``-Wpun-bindings`` triggers for a node that extends or shadows names in a scope if it modifies the same name in both the term and type environments.

 At use sites, it is more difficult to check for punning, because even if the same name occurs in both the term and type environments, the name might have been shadowed if we had a unified namespace, making it unambiguous.
 For example, `\ a -> (id :: forall a. a -> a)` does not trigger a warning on the uses of `a`, because under a unified namespace, the `forall a` binder would shadow the `\ a` binder.

 To track this we introduce a third, unified environment, mapping names to terms or types.
 Whenever a name is modified (added or shadowed) in the term or type environments, the same modification is applied to the unified environment too.
 (If the set of names in the term and type environments are disjoint, then the unified environment is simply the union of the term and type environments.)
 When the same name is modified in both the term and type environments we mark the name as conflicted in the unified environment.
-(This happens at definition sites for which `-Wpun-bindings` emits a warning, but can also happen without a warning, e.g. where the same name is imported as a type from one module and as a term from another.)
+(This happens at definition sites for which `-Wpun-bindings` emits a warning, but can also happen without a warning, for example where the same name is imported as a type from one module and as a term from another.)

+Note that a scope modification may be conditional on the names that are already in scope.
+For example, in type signatures we implicitly quantify over all the unbound (free) type variables (`example #2`_), and in pattern signatures a type variable might either be an occurrence or a fresh binding.
+This can cause the contents of the unified environment to diverge from the other environments.

 The ``-Wpun-uses`` warning triggers at a variable use site if looking up the variable in the unified environment yields a different result from looking it up normally (in the term or type environment, as appropriate).
+This can have one of three reasons:

-That is, either the variable has been shadowed in a different namespace or it has been marked as conflicted.
+1. The variable has been shadowed in a different namespace, or
+2. it has been marked as conflicted, or
+3. the namespaces have diverged due to conditional scope modifications.

 Examples
 ========